Springe direkt zu Inhalt

 • The governance of global labour standards

-• Just transition to e-mobility
+• Just transition to electric cars

 • Digitalization and the future of work

 This research uses discourse analytic methods to examine dystopian narratives about the future of work in the digital economy and appeals for action by employment relations actors.
-Our research interests also include digitalization in recruitment and selection, as well as human resource management in platform-based service organizations.